BenIrwin95/GPU_PIV/README.md

 In the example input file `{:03}` will format the frame index into a 3 digit integer, replacing empty digits with zeros.

+Note that any relative filepaths (ie. using `./`) must be given relative to where GPU_PIV is run from NOT where PIVsetup.in is stored

 ### PIV settings
 ```